FAQ

 • Worker’s Compensation

-A maximum of ten working days after all required sold case information, including the Plan Document, is received by Spectrum.
+A maximum of five business days after required sold case information, including the plan document, is received by Spectrum.

 Spectrum welcomes your questions or comments regarding this FAQ or any other issues that you feel are important or will contribute to the continued growth of the self-insurance industry.
-Please contact Spectrum toll-free at 800-804-7732, by fax at 317-692-3293 or e-mail us at info@spectrumhq.com.
+Please contact Mike Finn, Vice President of Sales, at 317-692-3285 x203 or via e-mail by clicking here.